This series is meant to give you tips on what exercises you can do for major parts of the body.

 - Go to the end of each movement.
-There’s no point waving a joint around as it usually has problems at the end of their available movement.
+There’s no point waving a joint around as it usually has problems at the end of its available movement.
 Move each joint to the end of its movement if you can.

 - Pay attention to pain.
 This is a difficult one.
 Pain can mean you have an injury and you should not move a lot until it has healed more, but it can also be much less important.
-If your joint is stiff, you will need to stretch it and cause some pain if it is to loosen up.
+If your joint is stiff, you may need to stretch it and cause some pain if it is to loosen up.
 “Good pain” is not too severe and settles down quickly.
 “Bad pain” is severe and takes a long time to settle down after.
-If you cause pain on exercise, and you may have to succeed, aim for good pain.
+If you cause pain on exercise, and you may have to, to succeed, aim for good pain.

 How Many Should I Do?

 Difficult question and it depends…what kind of problem you have.